RickHPotter/finance.rb/README.md

   - ✅ Added price and starting_price attributes to Exchange Model.
   - ✅ Added paid boolean method to MoneyTransaction Model.
   - ✅ Added Exchange specs for both exchange_types.
+  - ✅ Added built_in boolean attribute for Category.
+  - ✅ Created a helper for Nested Attributes.

 ## GAARA-08/be-07: Refine Seeds and fix possible bugs found at this stage